samgr55/TechnoLab-Chatbot/README.md

 # TechnoLab-Chatbot
- TechnoLab Chatbot (DEMO) for e-learning, it's been trained with +1000 tokens, and right now it only supports Unit 7 of Biology E-book Class
+ TechnoLab Chatbot (DEMO) for e-learning, it's been trained with +2500 tokens, and right now it only supports Unit 6 and 7 of Biology E-book Class

 ## Installation
 ```